 It has been 5 months since the loss of our baby.
 I am not sure I feel ready to talk about it, as much as I still need to talk about it.
-I was 3 months along and 3 days from being in my second trimester – we had just seen the doctor and everything seemed to be going in a similar direction as my first pregnancy with Wallis.
+I was 13 weeks along – we had just seen the doctor and everything seemed to be going in a similar direction as my first pregnancy with Wallis.

 I get severe morning sickness when I am pregnant and it is the kind that lasts 9 months, and is awful, but I had always heard that it was also a good indicator that your baby was healthy.
 The day I lost our baby I woke up with no symptoms.
 I felt great and since we were nearing the second trimester I thought, “maybe this pregnancy is going to be different, maybe I won’t be sick the whole time” but I couldn’t shake the nagging feeling something was wrong…I am a worrier anyways, so it is very easy for me to instantly panic.